 In 2010 I was appointed Juvenile Guardian at the Juvenile Court of Rome where I supported and represented minors and children deemed adoptable.

 I worked as a voluntary Psychologist for Public Mental Health Services (in Fiumicino, Roma, Italy) in which I provided psychological consultation and therapy to adults, adolescents and parents, under the supervision of a Senior Psychologist and Psychotherapist.
 From September 2010 to November 2014 I have completed an internship placement in a residential home for adult and children suffering from cancer at the San Camillo – Fornalini Hospital in Rome, Italy.
 I worked for some years in my own private practice in Rome as a Child Psychologist and a trainee Psychoanalytic Psychotherapist.
 I also worked as a Child Psychologist in a children care home in Rome for four years.
-I am presently working in England as Head of Therapy in Therapeutic Communities, as Psychotherapist in private practice and as Parent-Infant Therapist in PIP service.
+I worked for 6 years as Consultant Psychologist and Psychotherapist in Therapeutic Communities.
+I am currently working as Psychotherapist in private practice and as Parent-Infant Therapist and Clinical Operations Lead in PIP service.
 I am member of the Scientific Committe of Palermo University Press Psicologia delle relazioni.
+I am Co Founder and Director at Sound Foundations Early Intervention and Psychotherapy Hub CIC www.soundfoundations.org.uk

 I have a professional facebook page where I publish news and articles mainly in Italian but also in English.
 Click on Psicologia no limits to visit the page.